galeone/PASCIFAR/README.md

 Creates a new dataset called PASCIFAR (PASCAL + CIFAR) that can be used to test classification algorithms trained on the PASCAL VOC 2012 dataset.

-There are 3 missing categories from the PASCAL VOC 2012 dataset:
+There are 4 missing categories from the PASCAL VOC 2012 dataset:

 1. cow
 2. pottedplant
 3. sheep
+4. boat

-PASCIFAR, thus, covers 17/20 PASCAL VOC 2012 classes.
+PASCIFAR, thus, covers 16/20 PASCAL VOC 2012 classes.

+The `ts.csv` file contains the `file/path.png, label_id` where `label_id` has the value that's the position of the label in the PASCAL VOC dataset sorted list of labels.

+Using the following format you can avoid to convert labels between datasets.

 # Download